karoteeni110/Finnish-verb-derivation/README.md

 ## Structure

 The lexc script has put several toy words, and added all the five suffixes to them.
 For example, the lower word for "antaa" are "antaa-AhtAA", "antaa-AistAA", "antaa-ellA", "antaa-illA", "antaa-skellA", "antaa-ttAA" and "antaa-UtUA".
-This is a simplification; not all of the suffixes
+This is a simplification; as is mentioned above, not all of those forms exist in real life.

 ! "-ellA" / "-illA" state is problematic.

 ### Filter the input

-- Accept Finnish word
+1. Accept Finnish word

 Ruling out impossible syllable combinations: